ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) C# / .NET developer and graphic designer.
-In this file you can read how I retrained and became a professional C# / .NET programmer.
-I'm trying to keep it compact, but like my career it's expanding every day.
+In this file you can read how I retrained and became a professional C# / .NET programmer and how I still am improving my C# and .NET coding skills.

-In December 2021 I graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.
-Since I am improving my C# and .NET coding skills.
+December 2021: I graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.

-In May 2022 I started gaining workexperience by working as backend developer in a team on a project of social interest for a half year.
-Next to gaining work experience, I got the opportunity to obtain more certificates in programming like the Professional Scrum Master exam (PSMI) in June 2022.
+May 2022: I started gaining workexperience by working as backend developer in a team on a project of social interest for a half year.
+June 2022: I graduated to be a Professional Scrum Master (PSMI).
+November 2022: Presentation of the mvp (Minimal Viable Product) for our project which was received well by the customer.
+  I was asked to continue along with project, but chose to apply for a paid job.

-In January 2023 I started self-study again.
-Improving my skills, mainly focused on expanding my C# skills and my ASP.NET knowledge including studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.
-Next to that a lot of hobby C# programming (ASP.NET, Console apps and WinForms).
+December 2022: Started self-study again.
+Improving my skills, mainly focused on expanding my C# skills and my ASP.NET as also studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.

 What involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry (pre-press) with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I lots of experience in packaging / and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.